favila/favila.github.io/_posts/2023-04-18-datomic-choosing-ref-direction.markdown

 ## Why prefer `:vehicle/passengers`?

 It's not all roses, however.
-There are two downsides to preferring the lower-cardinality `:passenger/vehicle` direction.
+There are three downsides to preferring the lower-cardinality `:passenger/vehicle` direction.

 ### Schema legibility